 Directive Leadership Coaching

-Overview -Directive Leadership Coaching micro-credential requires that the practitioner demonstrates proficiency of all essential outcomes and research-based subskills.
-These include facilitating very specific and directive conversations with the educational leader to develop necessary or critical actions or behaviors.
-The communication is directed by the coach and involves strategic and specific directions, evidence-based outcomes, consequences, and next steps.
-The practitioner further demonstrates processes for support, monitoring and follow-up are key to the directive coaching process.
-The coach develops a specific map for the conversations to ensure sequential steps are implemented in a timely manner to make necessary or mandated improvements in the educational leader’s performance.
-This approach and coaching role are different from that of the Collaborative Reflective or Directive, Leadership Coaching approaches.
+Overview – Directive Leadership Coaching micro-credential requires that the practitioner demonstrates proficiency of all essential outcomes and research-based subskills.
+These include facilitating very specific and directive conversations with the educational leader to develop necessary or critical actions or behaviors and involves strategic and specific directions, evidence-based outcomes, consequences, and next steps.
+The practitioner further demonstrates processes for support, monitoring and follow-up to the directive coaching process.; including how to provide specific strategies for the conversations to ensure sequential steps are implemented in a timely manner to make necessary or mandated improvements in the educational leader’s performance.

 Essential Outcomes – Directive Leadership Coaching includes the following four identified essential outcomes:

-Part 1 – Overview Questions – Create a responsive narrative that answers the following questions (1,000-word minimum)
+Part 1 – Overview Questions – Develop a responsive narrative that answers the following questions (1,000-word minimum):

-Part 2 – Skill Demonstration Product – Develop a 10-15 minute video of a reenactment (role-playing) of you coaching an educational leader that captures the essential outcomes for Directive Leadership Coaching.
-The video should allow the assessor to see both you and the individual you are coaching so that both verbal and non-verbal language are audible and visible.
+Part 2 – Skill Demonstration Product – Develop a 10-15-minute video of a reenactment (role-playing) of you coaching an educational leader that captures the essential outcomes for Directive Leadership Coaching.
+The video should allow the assessor to see both you and the individual you are coaching so that both verbal and non-verbal language is audible and visible.
 The video should allow the assessor to evaluate demonstration of all essential outcomes and details.

-Part 4 – Reflection & Application – Submit, in writing, a summary of your experience of directive leadership coaching (500-word minimum) to highlight and provide specific examples of how you applied the four components of Directive Leadership Coaching.
-This could include topics covered and how you supported the school leader and worked directly to develop a plan to improve.
+Part 3 – Reflection & Application – Submit, in writing, a summary of your experience of Directive Leadership Coaching (500-word minimum); highlight and provide specific examples of how you applied the four essential outcomes of Directive Leadership Coaching.
+This could include topics covered and how you supported the school leader and worked directly to develop a plan to improve and change critical behaviors.
 Include a reflection about the impact of this skill on your professional practice and how you will continue to apply it in the future.